frontendpatterns/frontendpatterns.dev/src/content/patterns/branded-type.md

 ---
 # Branded Type

-Create distinct types from primitives to prevent mixing incompatible values.

 ## Problem

 Without this pattern, the premise that creating distinct types from primitives to prevent mixing incompatible values falls apart, and small changes trigger cascading regressions.